GhostTunes: Royalties and pricing

-Royalty payments has been a pressing issue in Brooks' career, and GhostTunes reflects these concerns.
+Royalty payments has been a pressing issue in Brooks' career, and GhostTunes reflected these concerns.
 When announcing the service, Brooks remarked, "This is a site that treats music with the utmost respect, where our job everyday is to offer music the way the artists want to share it to the listeners who live for and love it."
-GhostTunes allows individual record labels the freedom to sell music without financial restrictions.
+GhostTunes allowed individual record labels the freedom to sell music without financial restrictions.
 Additionally Brooks, a long-time supporter of album sales (as opposed to singles), cited the ability of record labels to distribute with the flexibility of selling both singles and albums, or only albums.

 The music service had a distribution deal with many content owners, including Universal Music Group, Warner Music Group, Sony Music Entertainment, The Orchard, all of which pay 80 percent revenue back to artists and writers (as opposed to the traditional 70 percent).
-Freedom in pricing allows for some albums to be sold at lower price on GhostTunes.
+Freedom in pricing allowed for some albums to be sold at lower price on GhostTunes.
 For example, Sam Hunt's Montevallo sold for $6.99 (less than its standard iTunes price of $9.99).
 Nonetheless, while such autonomy promotes lower prices in some cases, the majority remains the same across all selling platforms.

 Critical reception

 Harley Brown of Billboard praised the service, noting its resembling "a cross between Spotify and eMusic".
 Jonathan Robles of Variance Magazine called GhostTunes "a win-win" for Brooks, praising the selling of full digital albums in an era of which singles take priority.
 R-tools Technologys John Cook said GhostTunes "is worth a look", calling it "one way to get your music a bit differently" than the competitors.

 On the contrary, Zack O'Malley Greenburg of Forbes disagreed with the GhostTunes' lack of streaming, as well as Brooks' restricting his entire catalogue to the service, stating, "streaming is the future of the music industry".
-Glenn Peoples of Billboard remarked "consumer behavior" impacts a lack of interest in GhostTunes, citing the average person's objective to purchase music through a major, more familiar retailer (such as iTunes or Amazon).
-Despite many critical comparisons between GhostTunes and other online music stores, CEO Randy Bernard maintains the stance that GhostTunes is to serve as an alternative, not a direct competitor.
+Glenn Peoples of Billboard remarked "consumer behavior" impacted a lack of interest in GhostTunes, citing the average person's objective to purchase music through a major, more familiar retailer (such as iTunes or Amazon).
+Despite many critical comparisons between GhostTunes and other online music stores, CEO Randy Bernard maintained the stance that GhostTunes was to serve as an alternative, not a direct competitor.